grosser/cachy/README.markdown

-Cachy is a simple caching library for projects that have many processes or many caches.
+Caching library for projects that have many processes or many caches.
 (works out of the box when Rails is present)

 Install